Is it Recommended that a Pottery Kiln Be Vented?

 Updraft Kiln Vent:

 The Updraft Kiln Vent uses indirect ventilation for your kiln.
 The hood ventilation operates the same way as a kitchen hood vent.
-An exhaust fan in the duct leads to the outdoors and pulls out toxic fumes and heat.
+An exhaust fan in the duct leads to the outdoors, pulling out toxic fumes and heat.

 With the Vent-A-Kiln Updraft System, fumes and heat rise and are captured, making your kiln area safer and your kiln more energy efficient.
 The hood does not directly draw the fumes out of the inside of the kiln as the downdraft vent does.